alelopes/hybrid-multipath-reconstruction-network/README.md

 # Code

-The code is hightly inspired by https://github.com/rmsouza01/CD-Deep-Cascade-MR-Reconstruction and you can consider this project as a fork of the original project.
+The code is highly inspired by https://github.com/rmsouza01/CD-Deep-Cascade-MR-Reconstruction and you can consider this project as a fork of the original project.
 We changed some folder names and added a new file in the src folder (originally Module).
-Also our notebook is a modification of multi-coil training notebook available in the same repository.
+Also, our notebook is a modification of the multi-coil training notebook available in the same repository.

 All codes for reproducing training results are available in [training notebook](https://github.com/alelopes/hybrid-multipath-reconstruction-network/blob/main/notebooks/train_mc.ipynb)